Xeonzilla/tessera-ui.github.io/docs/en/components/dialog.md

   This argument configures the style of the dialog.
 Notably, `dialog_provider` supports both glass and non-glass dialog variants.
 It can be configured via the `style: DialogStyle` field of `DialogProviderArgs`.
 The default is `DialogStyle::Material`, i.e. the non-glass variant.

-- `state: Arc<RwLock<DialogProviderState>>`
+- `state: DialogProviderState`

-  This argument manages the dialog state, including whether the dialog is open and the animation progress.
+  This argument manages the dialog state, including whether the dialog is open and the animation progress. `DialogProviderState` is a clonable struct that encapsulates a shared reference to the state internally.

   Use its `open()` and `close()` methods to programmatically open and close the dialog.